Portu

+He played over 275 La Liga games and scored over 40 goals, in service of Valencia, Girona, Real Sociedad and Getafe, winning the Copa del Rey with the third of those clubs in 2019–20.

 Club career

 Valencia

-Born in Murcia, Portu was a product of Valencia CF's youth system.
-He made his senior debut with the reserves at only 17, going on to spend several seasons with the side in Segunda División B as well as one in Tercera División; in January 2012, he was called up by first-team manager Unai Emery due to a string of injuries.
+Born in Beniel, Region of Murcia, Portu played as a child at local CD Beniel and Real Murcia CF before moving to Valencia CF's youth system in 2009.
+He made his senior debut with the reserves at only 17, going on to spend several seasons with the side in the Segunda División B as well as one in the Tercera División; in January 2012, he was called up by first-team manager Unai Emery due to a string of injuries.

 Portu played his first official game with the Ches main squad on 27 February 2014, coming on as a late substitute for fellow youth graduate Federico Cartabia in a 0–0 home draw against FC Dynamo Kyiv in the round of 32 of the UEFA Europa League.
 His maiden appearance in La Liga came three days later, as he started and was booked in a 1–0 away loss to Rayo Vallecano.

 Albacete

 On 11 July 2014, it was announced that Valencia had sold Portu to Segunda División club Albacete Balompié with a buy-back option.
 He scored his first professional goals on 18 October, netting a brace but in a 3–2 defeat at CD Mirandés.